 “Real” fudge is nothing more than white sugar, brown sugar and, you guessed it, cream.
 A bit of vanilla or maple extract for flavour, nuts if you desire, and you have that sweetest of sweet treats found in so many Canadian homes.
-Other ingredients can be added depending on the recipe you’re working with: icing sugar, maple syrup, corn syrup, evaporated milk, marshmallows… Ricardo even adds white chocolate.
+Other ingredients can be added depending on the recipe you’re working with: icing sugar, maple syrup, corn syrup, evaporated milk, marshmallows.
+Ricardo even adds white chocolate.

-Secret # 1: don’t stir during cooking
+1. Don’t stir during cooking

 Fudge can be cooked on the stove or in the microwave.
 The advantage of using a microwave is that the mixture will not stick to the bottom of the pan during cooking.
-In both cases, sugar and cream must be brought to a boil by gently stirring then—and this is very important—refrain from stirring again throughout the rest of the cooking process.
-Sugar crystallization causes a chain reaction: if a crystal is present in the mixture, other sugar molecules will attach to it and the mixture may seize and become grainy.
+In both cases, sugar and cream must be brought to a boil by gently stirring, then—and this is very important—refrain from stirring again throughout the rest of the cooking process.
+Sugar crystallization causes a chain reaction: If a crystal is present in the mixture, other sugar molecules will attach to it and the mixture may seize and become grainy.

 During cooking, sugar crystals can stick to the sides of the pan.
 If you stir the mixture, these crystals could fall in and crystallize a part of the sugar again.
 To work around this issue and dissolve all crystal traces, brush the sides of the pan with a brush dipped in water at the beginning of the cooking process.

-Secret # 2: let cool before beating
+3. Let cool before beating

 After letting the fudge cool, it’s time to beat it.
 It is important to stir constantly with a wooden spoon until the mixture starts to thicken and its surface starts to look dull or matte.
 Now is the time to stop beating and pour the fudge into a mould.
-Another tip: do not scrape the sides of the pan or the spoon used for stirring.
+Another tip: Do not scrape the sides of the pan or the spoon used for stirring.
 They are often covered with a grainier layer of fudge.

-- Use a heavy pan that distributes heat well or the mixture may stick during cooking.
+- • Use a heavy pan that distributes heat well or the mixture may stick during cooking.
 This advice does not apply if you are making fudge in the microwave.

-- Brush the sides of the pan with a wet brush at the beginning of cooking to dissolve sugar crystals stuck to the sides.
+- • Brush the sides of the pan with a wet brush at the beginning of cooking to dissolve sugar crystals stuck to the sides.

-- Never stir the mixture during cooking or sugar could crystallize again.
+- • Never stir the mixture during cooking or sugar could crystallize again.
 The mixture may seize and become grainy.

-- Stop beating when the surface of the mixture starts to look dull or matte.
+- • Stop beating when the surface of the mixture starts to look dull or matte.
 Pour immediately into a mould that has been buttered or lined with parchment paper and let cool completely.